 Balance Billing - When a provider (such as a doctor or hospital) bills a patient more than the plan's allowed cost-sharing amount.
-As a member of Presbyterian Senior Care Plan 1 (HMO), you only have to pay our plan's cost-sharing amounts when you get services covered by our plan.
+As a member of Presbyterian MediCare PPO Plan 1, you only have to pay our plan's cost-sharing amounts when you get services covered by our plan.
 We do not allow providers to "balance bill" or otherwise charge you more than the amount of cost-sharing your plan says you must pay.

 Benefit Period - The way that Original Medicare measures your use of hospital and skilled nursing facility (SNF) services.
 A benefit period begins the day you go into a hospital or skilled nursing facility.
 The benefit period ends when you haven't received any inpatient hospital care (or skilled care in a SNF) for 60 days in a row.
 If you go into a hospital or a skilled nursing facility after one benefit period has ended, a new benefit period begins.
+You must pay the inpatient hospital deductible for each benefit period.
 There is no limit to the number of benefit periods.